swagtop/bevy-flake/docs/windows.md

 Only the compilation process is confirmed to be successful.
 You should check for yourself if any issues show up at runtime.

-Find more invormation about the versions of the SDK and CRT's here:
+Find more information about the versions of the SDK and CRT's here:
 [Visual Studio Build Tools component directory][sdk_microsoft].

 [sdk_microsoft]: https://learn.microsoft.com/en-us/visualstudio/install/workload-component-id-vs-build-tools